 Research and development costs are charged to expense as incurred in performing research and development activities.
-Nonrefundable advance payments for research and development goods or services to be received in the future are deferred and capitalized.
-The capitalized amounts are expensed as the related goods are delivered or the services are performed.
 Research and development expenses are comprised of costs incurred in performing research and development activities, including salaries and benefits, facilities costs, pre-clinical and clinical costs, contract services, consulting, depreciation and amortization expense, and other related costs.
 Costs associated with acquired technology, in the form of upfront fees or milestone payments, are charged to research and development expense as incurred.